This Registry-Registrar Agreement (this "Agreement") is between

 through Registry Operator.

-V. Updates to Registration Information.
+V. Updates to Registration

-Holder relating to the registration information for a Registered Name
+Registered Name Holder relating to the registration information for a

-as Registry Operator may develop.
+specifications as Registry Operator may develop.

 VI.
 Non-Compliance.
 If it comes

-to Registry Operator's attention that an Authorized Registrar is not complying
+to Registry Operator's attention that an Authorized Registrar is not

-follow the process outlined below:
+Operator will follow the process outlined below:

 a) Registry Operator will send prompt electronic and written notice

 to such Authorized Registrar, with a copy by the same method to ICANN.
+A

-in writing to the Registry Operator within fourteen (14) days with either:
+writing to the Registry Operator within fourteen (14) days with either:

 i) an explanation and evidence of its compliance with all Registry